Essay question: click

 Tips on revising:

-1. You have around a month to write the essay.
+1. You have more than a month to write the essay.
 Always try to give an honest and coherent view instead of quoting here and there from lecture notes or books.
-Also check the link on the bottom of this webpage about writing college essay and grading information.
+Also consult the marking rubric and hint on wiritng essay on this webpage.
 Late submission and plagiarism are things you should always avoid.
-When you submit by Turnitin, you can see the "scores" about the similarity to public/published materials.
-The grading may be subject to such considerations and so please refrain from the "copy-and-paste" method.
+When you submit by Turnitin, you can see the "scores" about the similarity to public/published materials: grading may be subject to such considerations and so please refrain from the "copy-and-paste" method.
+Also note that over-reliance on AI in writing will generate an essay that has cliche-ridden content, not to mention the lack of real personal engagement in argumentation.

-2. The presentation topic is something you choose and so should not pose a problem for you.
+2. The presentation topic is something you choose and should not pose a problem for you.
 Note that oral presentation is different from writing: fluency and engaging the audience are the two most important aspects.
-Arguably, it is quite impossible to say that the presenter plagiarizes unless she just reads out other's work.
+Arguably, it is quite impossible to judge the presenter as plagiarising unless she just reads out other's work.

 3. Examination covers only topics 1, 2, 5, 6.
 Topics 3 and 4 are relevant to learning art review and picking the group presentation topic.